Teycir/Chuckle/FEATURES_IMPLEMENTED.md

 **What's New:**
 - **Share Button** added to meme overlay (🚀 icon next to regenerate button)
-- **One-click sharing** to Twitter, Reddit, and Facebook
+- **One-click sharing** to Twitter, Reddit, LinkedIn, and Email
 - **Platform-specific optimizations:**
   - Twitter: Text + image URL in tweet
   - Reddit: Image URL with title
-  - Facebook: Direct image sharing
+  - LinkedIn: Professional sharing with image URL
+  - Email: Opens default email client with meme link
 - **Share Analytics Tracking** - tracks shares per platform for stats dashboard

 **How to Use:**
 1. Generate a meme
 2. Click the 🚀 button in the overlay
-3. Select your platform (𝕏 Twitter, 🔴 Reddit, 📘 Facebook)
+3. Select your platform (𝕏 Twitter, 🔴 Reddit, 💼 LinkedIn, 📧 Email)
-4. Share opens in new tab with pre-filled content
+4. Share opens in new tab or email client with pre-filled content

 **Files Added:**
 - `src/social-share.ts` - Social sharing module with platform integrations